Memoirs...

 CALENDAR - The first tv programme I did in a solo capacity was to sing my first song ("Our Bill and the Concrete Mixer," which I had just written) as part of an item on the Ken Campbell Roadshow.

-Then I was asked to write a song for the production of "Spring and Port Wine", which became "The One Place For Me".
+SPRING & PORT WINE - Then I was asked to write a song for the production of "Spring and Port Wine", which resulted in "The One Place For Me".
 I recorded it with Ted Richards (who was then a member of the Octagon company) on drums.
 The theatre sound system then was so bad that on the opening night I took my B&O tape recorder down and dangled the lid speakers out of the booth - it was a better sound!
 The song, along with views of Bolton, was the opening scene.
-They used our cat in that production (deaf, white Persian).
-She was ideal, not being able to hear extraneous noises on stage.
-Had to take her there every night!
-I hasten to add that the sound at the Octagon is excellent now, and in 2008 Noreen Kershaw directed a new production of S&PW.
-She kindly used my song (the Buggerlugs version from 1993) at the very end..

 ROLL ON FOUR O'CLOCK - I was still working at the Octagon theatre when Colin Welland (writer) and Kenith Trodd (producer) asked me if I'd sing a traditional Scottish song (Jute Mill Song) as the theme for their tv play.
 I played a guitar accompaniment and tracked a concertina over it.
+I can't find the end credits where I'm singing the song, but here's the opening sequence where I'm playing the tune as the action unfolds:

 By now the songwriting bug had bitten and instead of finding traditional songs to perform in folk clubs and concerts, as we had always done, I began to write my own.
 Some of them appeared on the first two Topic albums, and by the time the Transatlantic lps were released virtually all of the material was self-composed